Bark Beetle Wars

 flagstaff news releases

-Several of the recent winters have provided lots of moisture.
-The lakes were full, the ground was saturated, and most pines and junipers enough enough moisture to fight off bark beetles for another year.
+The winter of 2004 - 2005 provided lots of moisture.
+The lakes are full, the ground is saturated, and most pines and junipers will have enough moisture to fight off bark beetles for another year.
 But low moisture years will be back... and so will the bark beetles.

 Well, it was nice while it lasted, but the drought is back... with a vengeance!
-The almost total lack of snow pack and very little rainfall during the 2005 - 2006 winter promises to really stress the trees.
+The almost total lack of snow pack and very little rainfall during the 2005 - 2006 winter promises to really stress the trees.bark reetle

 The fire danger is already high, and forest use restrictions are in effect in some areas.